littleIMU/Vault/main/action/cartographer_code.md

 # SensorBridge [C]

-//?
-It is true?: Converts ROS messages into SensorData in tracking frame for the MapBuilder.
+[ ] #Ques  It is true?: Converts ROS messages into SensorData in tracking frame for the MapBuilder.

 ```cpp
 SensorBridge